ximing/console/docs/superpowers/specs/2026-03-31-blog-image-resize-design.md

 - **Bounding box**: 1px dashed border (#333), offset 4px from image edges

 #### Handle Visibility
-- Handles appear on image click
+- Handles appear when image is selected (via click or selection)
+- Handles remain visible while image is selected
-- Handles are hidden when clicking outside the image
+- Clicking outside the image deselects it and hides handles
+- Clicking on an already-selected image does NOT deselect (prevents accidental deselection)
 - Handles are not shown for other media types (audio, video, tables)

 ## Technical Approach